PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day2.md

 ## Questions or issues?

-If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form in Microsoft Teams.
+If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form under the section ['Ask me anything'](https://adsai.buas.nl/Contact%20Us/).
 A member of our teaching staff will respond as soon as possible.

 ***